AccidentalMachines/PocketQueen-v1/README.md

 Want to build it yourself?
 Files are free for personal use.
 Prefer a ready-to-go unit?
 Assembled versions coming soon at [accidentalmachines.com](https://accidentalmachines.com)

+### Firmware
+The full firmware is available for purchase via [accidentalmachines.com](https://accidentalmachines.com).
+Includes all LED, sound, and timing functionality for v1 of Soundial.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.